KnowBe4 Presents Q4 2021 Phish Catch: US vs. EMEA

 KnowBe4 saw during the fourth quarter of 2021, as expected, holiday-related phishing email topics, particularly about shopping during the holiday season.

-The most common subjects of phishing emails have also been broken down to allow comparison between those in the US and those in EMEA.
+The most common subjects of phishing emails have also been broken down so that a comparison can be made between those in the US and those in EMEA.
 In Q4 2021, KnowBe4 reviewed tens of thousands of subject lines from simulated phishing tests.
 The organization also looked into the nature of the subject lines of emails actually received that were reported as suspicious by users to their IT department.
 The results are below.

 The most common phishing email subjects: